Baked Cheesecake may seem like a difficult dessert to make, but I assure you it is not!

 - 4 eggs

-Add in the sugar, and mix until well combined.
+- Add in the sugar, and mix until well combined.
 Add the remaining ingredients, and mix until smooth.
+Be carfeful not to overmix -too much air can cause your cheesecake to crack.